-How Ruconest works
+How does Ruconest work?

-C1INH controls a protein called C1, one of the molecules in the complement system.
-Complement is a part of the immune system and functions as a support mechanism for immune responses against infections.
+C1INH controls the C1 protein, one of the molecules in the complement system.
+The complement system is a part of the immune system and functions as a support mechanism for immune responses against infections.
 More than 30 proteins, which circulate in the bloodstream in their inactive form, make up the complement system.

-When there is an infection, these proteins sequentially get activated in a cascade: the first activated protein of the cascade activates the second, the second activates the third, and so on.
+When there is an infection, these proteins sequentially get activated in a cascade: the first protein of the cascade activates the second, the second activates the third, and so on.
 There are three ways to activate the complement system: classical, lectin-mediated, and alternative.
-The first molecule of the classical way is C1, which is activated by an antibody-antigen complex in case of infection.
+The first molecule of the classical way is C1, which an antibody-antigen complex that activates due to an infection.

-Conestat alfa, the active compound in Ruconest, is a recombinant human C1INH produced in rabbits and isolated from their milk.
-As opposed to C1INH that are isolated from human donors, Ruconest does not constitute an infection risk to the patients or have accessibility problems based on the availability of donor blood.
+In hereditary angioedema, poorly working or insufficient levels of C1INH in the blood cause fluid leakage and swelling.
+Conestat alfa, the active compound in Ruconest, is a recombinant human C1INH that is produced in rabbits and isolated from their milk.
+As opposed to C1INH that is isolated from human donors, Ruconest does not constitute an infection risk to a patient, or pose accessibility problems based on the availability of donor blood.

 Ruconest in clinical trials